Lawrence Mishel

 Lawrence Mishel is distinguished fellow at the Economic Policy Institute in Washington, D.C., a pro-labor think-tank that seeks to advance the interests of American workers.
-He has been at EPI since 1987, first serving as Research Director, then as Vice-president and then as president from 2002 to 2017.
+He has been at EPI since 1987, first serving as Research Director, then as vice-president and then as president from 2002 to 2017.

 Mishel is the senior author of EPI's biannual (even-numbered years) flagship publication, The State of Working America, a comprehensive summary of the United States labor market and living standards, which first appeared in 1988.

-From the EPI Web site a/o Feb.
-'09: